micflib/customer-info/README.md

 ```

 ## Impressions
-1. Describe possible performance optimizations for your Code.
+* Describe possible performance optimizations for your Code.
+1 Apply caching strategy
+2 Better HTTP request implementation
+3 ...

-2. Which things could be done better, than you’ve done it?
+* Which things could be done better, than you’ve done it?
+1 Better error handling for both front-end and back-end
+2 ...